 Sometimes for dinner we have more time to prepare meals, but on some nights, we need a recipe that comes together quickly.
 Have you ever had one of those days when you arrive home and realize you did not defrost any meat for dinner?
-This recipe for enchiladas requires no meat and is great for this time during Lent.
+This recipe for enchiladas requires no meat and though I use chicken bouillon, you can substitute vegetable soup base for a more vegetarian option.
+This dish is a great option for Lent.
 The key to making this dish stand out is frying the diced potatoes.
 It adds so much more flavor and texture than just using boiled potatoes.
 I prepared this filling exactly the way my mom would prepare her beef picadillo recipe, but I added nopales (cactus) and poblano pepper instead of meat.
 It’s great for crispy tacos, tostadas or enchiladas.
-If you have any filling left over, it makes a great breakfast the next day by mixing it in with some scrambled eggs.
+If you have any filling left over, it makes a great breakfast the next day by mixing it into some scrambled eggs.
 At the end of the recipe post, you will find the links to some of my favorite sauces to serve over enchiladas.

-1 serrano minced, plus 1 sliced for salsa separate
+1 serrano pepper minced, plus 1 sliced for salsa separate

 1/3 teaspoon pepper

 1/4 cup water